SoroushZiaee/CEASC_Replicate/README.md

 source .venv/bin/activate
 pip install -r --no-index requirements.txt
 ```
+Follow the [instructions](https://mmdetection.readthedocs.io/en/latest/get_started.html) for using MMDetection as a third-party package to install MMDetection.

 ### On a Different Cluster
 Our code was built and run using python 3.11.5.
 For best compatibility, please use the closest possible version of python.